Search Menu

 Pick Up Their Poop

 We’ve seen it one too many times: Someone made half the effort to bag up their dog’s waste, only to leave it behind when they forget to “get it on the way back.”
-Leaving a plastic bag behind is bad, but leaving your pet’s waste behind isn’t great for the environment either.
+Leaving a plastic bag behind is certainly bad.
+But leaving your pet’s waste behind isn’t great for the environment either.

 “It’s that one bad pet owner everyone remembers and we all get lumped into that crowd,” Lawhon says.
 “It’s up to all owners to do what we can so we can continue to get access to these lands.
 If we can be responsible dog owners, then we can maintain our access.”